Tatler Best Restaurants & Bars Asia-Pacific 2025

 Ho Chi Minh City, Vietnam

 ST25 by KOTO holds a 2025 Michelin Plate and sits at the mid-price tier of Ho Chi Minh City's contemporary Vietnamese dining scene, distinguishing itself through an eight-course tasting format that draws on regional technique while training disadvantaged youth through the Know One Teach One programme.
-Wooden interiors, yellow walls, and live appetiser stations create a format that is social rather than ceremonial, with cocktails built on ST25 rice wine reinforcing the ingredient focus throughout.
+Wooden interiors, yellow walls, live appetiser stations create a format that is social rather than ceremonial, with cocktails built on ST25 rice wine reinforcing the ingredient focus throughout.

 logy